Numerators in Parametric Representations of Feynman Diagrams: Fermion loops

-It is however interesting to further express the polynomials \(U^{ad,bc}\) in terms of the spanning forest polynomials introduced by Brown and Yeats~\cite{BrYe09}.
-These polynomials have the advantage of having all their coefficients positive.
-They are no longer defined by sets of edges but by a partition of the subset of vertices of the graph with the edges in \(I\cup J\) removed.
-In the particular case of \(U^{ad,bc}\), we need to consider the set of vertices \(\{0,1,2,3\}\) such that \(a\) is the edge \((0,1)\) up to \(d\) being \((3,0)\).
-In this case, each of the \(U^{ad,bc}\) polynomials corresponds to a unique spanning forest polynomial, but for the six-propagator case, it will be more natural to express the numerators in terms of these `vertex' polynomials, combining the coefficients of different `edge' polynomials.
+In the particular case of $U^{ad,bc}$, we need to consider the set of vertices $\{0,1,2,3\}$ such that $a$ is the edge $(0,1)$ up to $d$ being $(3,0)$.
+In this case, each of the $U^{ad,bc}$ polynomials corresponds to a unique spanning forest polynomial, but for the six-propagator case, it will be more natural to express the numerators in terms of these `vertex' polynomials, combining the coefficients of different `edge' polynomials.

-Indeed, since there are two elements in either of the sets \(I\) and \(J\), the vertices must be in three distinct sets, meaning that the possible polynomials have just a pairing of two vertices, the other two being independent.
+Indeed, since there are two elements in either of the sets $I$ and $J$, the vertices must be in three distinct sets, meaning that the possible polynomials have just a pairing of two vertices, the other two being independent.
 We obtain that

-This ends up the general properties of the four propagator Fermion loop.
+Our notation for the forest polynomial is that we have as indices the subsets in the partition, but we lighten it by letting down the braces for the singletons.
+This ends up the general properties of the four propagator fermion loop.